mdnurahmed/interviewbit-Subarray-with-B-odd-numbers/README.md

 ### Way 2

-We can have a hashmap 'map'so that map[t] will tell us the number of subarrays starting from index 0 that ends before index i and have t odd numbers.
+We can have a hashmap 'map' so that map[t] will tell us the number of subarrays starting from index 0 that ends before index i and have t odd numbers.
 So if number of odd numbers till i is x , number of subarrays that end at i and fulfills the condition will be map[x-B].
 We can find the total result if we do this for every index .

 Complexity : O(N) time and O(N) space where N is lenght of A.